-5 Production and import of R-22 is regulated in the U.S. by annual allocations issued by the U.S. EPA, in accordance with the phasedown schedule established in the Montreal Protocol and U.S. Clean Air Act.
+&lt;sup>5 Production and import of R-22 is regulated in the U.S. by annual allocations issued by the U.S. EPA, in accordance with the phasedown schedule established in the Montreal Protocol and U.S. Clean Air Act.
 Until the complete phaseout in 2020, R-22 can only be produced/imported, and used, to service equipment manufactured prior to 2010.
 This methodology makes a conservative assumption that 100% of the remaining EPA allocations will be filled, i.e., the same quantity of R-22 will be produced/imported and ultimately used regardless of whether individual facilities or manufacturers choose to use reclaimed R-22 instead of virgin R-22.
-While not accounted for in this methodology, greater use of reclaimed R-22 absolutely has positive environmental benefit that should be accounted for by the U.S. EPA in determining the annual R-22 allocations.
-In contrast, there are no controls in the U.S. on
+While not accounted for in this methodology, greater use of reclaimed R-22 allocations.
+In contrast, there are no controls in the U.S. on production/import of HFC refrigerants so increased use of reclaimed HFC refrigerant to meet demand has a direct impact on the volumes of HFC refrigerants that would otherwise be produced/imported.